wbzhangslab/wbzhang.github.io/_pages/about.md

 # 🔥 News
-- *2024.07*: &nbsp;🎉🎉 Our paper “SARS: A Personalized Federated Learning Framework Towards Fairness and Robustness against Backdoor Attacks” accepted to the Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies (IMWUT/UbiComp ‘24).
+- *2024.07*: &nbsp;🎉🎉 Our paper “SARS: A Personalized Federated Learning Framework Towards Fairness and Robustness against Backdoor Attacks” accepted to the Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies (IMWUT 2024).

 # 📝 Selected Publications